Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Introduction

 \section{Introduction}

-\A\, is a broad band high energy Indian mission covering UV, soft X-rays and hard X-rays \cite{Rao_et_al.-2016-arXiv-Astrosat}.
-It comprises mainly of four main instruments: Ultra Violet Imaging Telescope/UVIT \cite{Subramaniam_et_al.-2016-SPIE, Tandon_et_al.-2017-AJ, Tandon_et_al.-2017-JApA, Rahna_et_al.-2017-MNRAS}, Soft X-ray Telescope/SXT \cite{Singh_et_al.-2016-SPIE, Singh_et_al.-2017-JApA}, Large Area X-ray Proportional Counter/LAXPC \cite{Agrawal_et_al.-2017-JApA, Antia_et_al.-2017-ApJS, Yadav_et_al.-2017-arXiv} and Cadmium Zinc Telluride (CZT) Imager/CZTI \cite{Bhalerao_et_al.-2017-JApA}.
-CZTI is a hard X-ray detector sensitive in the energy range $20$-$200$ keV, consisting of an array of CdZnTe crystals.
-Each detector module consists of 256 independent detectors, called pixels, of size $2.5$ mm $\times \; 2.5$ mm each.
+\A\, is a broad band high energy Indian mission covering UV, soft X-rays and hard X-rays \citep{Singh_etal.2014, Rao_et_al.-2016-arXiv-Astrosat}.
+It comprises four co-aligned instruments to cover a wide bandwidth: Ultra Violet Imaging Telescope/UVIT \citep{Subramaniam_et_al.-2016-SPIE, Tandon_et_al.-2017-AJ, Tandon_et_al.-2017-JApA, Rahna_et_al.-2017-MNRAS}, Soft X-ray Telescope/SXT \citep{Singh_et_al.-2016-SPIE, Singh_et_al.-2017-JApA}, Large Area X-ray Proportional Counter/LAXPC \citep{Agrawal_et_al.-2017-JApA, Antia_et_al.-2017-ApJS, Yadav_et_al.-2017-arXiv} and Cadmium Zinc Telluride (CZT) Imager/CZTI \citep{Bhalerao_et_al.-2017-JApA}.
+CZTI is a hard X-ray instrument sensitive in the energy range $20$-$200$ keV, consisting of an array of CZT detectors.
+Each detector module consists of 256 independent detectors, called pixels, of nominal size $2.5$ mm $\times \; 2.5$ mm and 5 mm thickness.
 The CZT plane consists of four quadrants, each with 16 detector modules, comprising an effective area of $ 1024 \, \rm{cm{^2}} $.
 CZTI has imaging capabilities below $100$ keV, using the Coded Aperture Mask (CAM) placed above collimator slats that surround the detector modules.
-The collimator is made of Tantalum of size $4$ cm $\times \; 4$ cm, which allows for a field of view (FoV) of $ 4.6 \degree \times 4.6 \degree $.
-In addition to spectroscopic, timing and localization capabilities \cite{Rao_et_al.-2016-ApJ}, CZTI can measure the polarization in the hard X-rays with exposure time an order of magnitude smaller than previously existing instruments \cite{Chattopadhyay_et_al.-2017-arXiv}, making it an unique detector at these energies.
+The collimator is made of Tantalum of size $4$ cm $\times \; 4$ cm, which allows for a field of view (FoV) of $ 4.6^\circ \times 4.6^\circ $.
+In addition to spectroscopic, timing, and localization capabilities \citep{Rao_et_al.-2016-ApJ}, CZTI can measure polarization in the hard X-rays with exposure time an order of magnitude smaller than previously existing instruments \citep{Chattopadhyay_et_al.-2017-arXiv}.
+Further, CZTI acts as an all sky monitor above $\sim$ 100 keV enabling it to do spectro-polarimetric studies of gamma-ray bursts \citep{Rao_et_al.-2016-ApJ}, making it a unique instrument at these energies.